Skip to Content

 Seminars are one way to explore some of MIT’s richness right at the beginning of your college career, and are also a chance to try out a topic you might be interested in pursuing later in more depth.
 Most seminars are 3 units of credit.

-All students select their preferred advising option via an online advising application available May 22-June 15.
+All students select their preferred advising option via our online advising application.

 Fall 2023 First Year Advising Seminars